JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/how-to-connect-to-aws-sqs-queue.md

 1. Create a new AWS account.
 You can Google for links on where to do this.
 1. Create a new SQS Queue in a region near you, e.g. us-east-2 (Ohio).
 You will need the region and Queue URL.
-1. Create a new IAM user that has full permission to this SQS queue.
+1. Create a new IAM user that has full permission (for simplicity, otherwise you can put a more restricted permissions) to this SQS queue.
 You will need the Access Key ID and Secret Access Key.
 1. Change directory to the AWS Spring example.

     ```bash